ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/file_upload/README.md

 	config.extraPlugins = 'uploadimage';
 	config.uploadUrl = '/ckfinder/core/connector/php/connector.php?command=QuickUpload&type=Files&responseType=json';

+## Dropping and Pasting Upload Demo

+See the [working "Uploading Dropped and Pasted Images" sample](http://sdk.ckeditor.com/samples/fileupload.html#uploading-dropped-and-pasted-images) for an example of the Upload Image plugin integration with CKEditor and CKFinder.

 ## Further Reading

 For more information on pasting, dropping and uploading files with CKEditor refer to the following articles: